SpinnakerSix/celsius-233/README.md

 * Kindle 3

 All these mobile platforms implement columned iframes differently, so support may be patchy in places, but we're working on it.
-Patches that improve or broaden Monocle's browser support are very welcome (but please provide tests).

-Inventive Labs would like to thank Ebooq for providing a device to assist with Android testing.

-## Future directions

-Monocle has a small set of big goals:

-* Faster, more responsive page flipping
-* Wider browser support (and better tests, automated as far as possible)
-* Tracking spec developments in EPUB and Zhook, supporting where appropriate

-We'd also like to provide more implementation showcases in the tests, and offer more developer documentation in the wiki.

-If you can help out with any of these things, fork away (or contact 'joseph' on GitHub).

 ## History